This post was updated in 2023.

 Fintech cyberattacks impact more than just money, such as breaching required compliance standards or eroding trust with customers.

-Further, financial service providers have an obligation to protect their customers' data, in addition to their money.
-At the same time, attackers frequently target fintech companies due to their motivation for financial gain.
+Further, fintech services have an obligation to protect their customers' data, in addition to their money.
+At the same time, attackers frequently target financial technology companies due to their motivation for financial gain.

 So, what can fintech companies do to prevent the next cyberattack from impacting their business?
 Let’s take a closer look to understand the importance of a proactive cybersecurity approach.